 The HCVS vent path at BFN will consist of a wetwell vent on each unit.
 There will be no connection to the existing drywell vent.
-The proposed HCVS vent path for the wetwell will exit the Reactor Building 565.0 elevation through an underground pipe.
+The proposed HCVS vent path for the wetwell will exit the Reactor Building on the first floor through an underground pipe.
 This pipe will be routed approximately 200 feet vertically up the outside of the Reactor Building.
 The HCVS path will pass through the BFN superstructure to the roof of the Reactor Building.
 The effluent will be discharged at an elevated release point and the velocity and spacing of each unit will provide compliance with the Order EA-13-109 requirements of separation.

-The HCVS discharge path is in the early design developmental stage and subject to refinement: however, current consideration is that the HCVS vent will be routed to a point above any adjacent structure.
+The HCVS discharge path will be routed to a point above any adjacent structure.
 Each discharge point is above the unit's Reactor Building such that the release point will vent away from emergency ventilation system intake and exhaust openings, MCR location, location of HCVS portable equipment, access routes required following an ELAP and BDBEE, and emergency response facilities; however, these must be considered in conjunction with other design criteria (e.g., flow capacity) and pipe routing limitations, to the degree practical.
 The routing of the Wet Well vent will follow the existing path to the Reactor Building wall.
 The proposed HCVS pipe will exit the Reactor Building wall and be routed through an existing valve pit to a vertical discharge path on the exterior side of the Reactor building wall.
 The HCVS piping will then pass through the superstructure that encases the refuel floor to an exit point on the roof.
-This path will provide an enhanced method to minimize any radiological dose to the operating staff and any exposed piping and supports will be designed for missile protection in accordance with Plant Design Basis.
+This path will provide an enhanced method to minimize any radiological dose to the operating staff and any exposed piping and supports will be protected from missile impacts below 30 feet and in accordance with HCVS-WP-04 for exposed vent piping above 30 feet. (reference HCVS-FAQ-04; HCVS-WP-04).
+Based on a site-specific evaluation the point at which the vent pipe exits the valve pit outside the Reactor Building is greater than 30 feet above surrounding elevations, and is, therefore, considered protected from wind generated missiles.